 One would think that, given the expected size of the field, there would be at least one candidate — and maybe a few — who Springsteen believes can take on and beat Trump.

 Problem three is that you are obsessed with Trump’s words and campaign speeches, thinking that he must have achieved success only through those.
-You list all the things he said during his inauguration speech, looking for clues.
+You list everything he said during his inauguration speech, looking for clues.

-You think that Trump’s policies could not possibly be the reason he won – he must be using some kind of magic, so you seek it out.
+You think that Trump’s policies could not possibly be why he won – he must be using some magic, so you seek it out.

 There is no magic, just good policy.
 Trump voters include the blue-collar workers you harp about, but they also include many millions of highly intelligent people who are right in front of you.

 Open your eyes and look around.
 Open your ears and listen.
-Take the remote control out of your safe, dust it off, and change channels from CNN to Fox News, to see what those smart people are saying.
+Remove the remote control from your safe, dust it off, and change channels from CNN to Fox News to see what those smart people say.

 Or does Bruce still think there are 57 Channels and nuttin’ on?